An easy oven-roasted turkey breast basted in classic herbs. Perfect for family dinner, or a holiday meal when you don’t need the whole bird!

 - For the herb rub: Preheat oven to 425 degrees.
 In a bowl, combine butter, olive oil, garlic, lemon zest, herbs, salt and pepper.
 Remove turkey from brine and pat dry with paper towels.

 - Place onions in baking dish that fits your turkey breast.
-If using potatoes, toss them in there as well.
 Place turkey breast on top of onions.
 Gently separate skin from turkey breast without tearing it off (the handle end of a spatula or wooden spoon often works well.)
 Spread the butter-herb mixture all over the turkey, especially stuffing it under the skin and spreading it all around.
 If you have extra whole herbs, just place them around the turkey.
+If using *potatoes, drizzle them lightly with olive oil to coat and then place them surrounding the turkey. (*See note in note section)

 - Place turkey in preheated oven for 10 minutes and then reduce temperature to 350 without opening oven door.
 Continue baking until internal temperature reaches 165 degrees.
 Baste turkey a couple of times toward the end of baking to achieve nice golden skin.
 (This means use a baster, or simply a spoon, so grab juices from the bottom of the pan and pour them over the top of the turkey.)
 Time will vary depending on size of turkey, generally a 3-ish pound breast will take 1-1.5 hours.
 Use a digital thermometer and remove turkey as soon as it reaches temperature so you don’t overcook.